Membership Frequently Asked Questions

 I work for a DJ company and the owner looks after all the insurance, music licencing and/or test & tagging.
 Can I still become a DJAA member?

 Yes!
-Whilst membership is on an individual basis, if you work or sub-contract for another DJ and that entity covers you for (i) Public Liability Insurance, (ii) PPCA and/or (iii) Test & tagging, you are very welcome to submit your application for DJAA membership.
+Whilst membership is on an individual basis, if you work or sub-contract for another DJ and that entity covers you for (i) Public Liability Insurance, (ii) test & tagging and/or (iii) covers you for any music licence required, you are very welcome to submit your application for DJAA membership.
 The DJAA will need to verify that the employer DJ does actually cover you for the stated requirements, so you may need to ask for some documentation or the employer DJ may need to be contacted directly by the DJAA.

 If you subsequently leave this employer and start with another, verification of continuing coverage is required from the new employer or evidence that you have taken care of it on your own accord will be necessary for continued membership.

-Can I get assistance in completing my Membership application?
+Can I get assistance in completing my Accredited Membership application?

-What is the process undertaken once I submit my Membership application?
+What is the process undertaken once I submit my Accredited Membership application?

-Please be aware that the reference checks can in some instances, take a little time as those listed may be somewhat difficult to contact or fail to respond.
+Please be aware that the reference checks can in some instances, take a little time as those listed may be somewhat difficult to contact or fail to respond which is why both a telephone number and email address being provided is advised.
 If we are unable to contact or obtain a reference from any of those listed, you will be contacted to provide some additional referees.
-Feedback received from reference check process is documented and kept with the application.
+Feedback received from reference check process is documented and kept with the Application.

 Once the reference checks have been satisfactorily completed and all required evidence of compliance with membership requirements has been validated, a review of everything is undertaken by a Member of the Executive who was not involved in the process.
 Should there be any issue which was missed or overlooked the applicant will be contacted to clarify or obtain additional verification.
-If everything is in order, the Treasurer will be advised to issue an Invoice for the Membership and Application Fee and the Webmaster will be forwarded details for the member listing on the web site.
+The Webmaster will be forwarded details for the member listing for the web site.